afgprogrammer/PHP-MVC-book-library/README.md

 ```
 yourdomain.com/authors
 ```
-you can search books with title, isbn and author name
+you can search books with title, ISBN and author name
 ```
 yourdomain.com/books/title/your-book-title
 yourdomain.com/books/isbn/your-book-isbn
 yourdomain.com/books/author/your-book-author
 ```
-and you can see other page result
+and you can see other pages result
 ```
 yourdomain.com/books/your-page-number
 yourdomain.com/authors/your-page-number